mrd0ll4r/chihaya-optmem-peerstore/README.md

 ## What is it?
 An implementation of the `PeerStore` interface for [chihaya].
-It uses very little memory, is (subjectively) fast and handles both IPv4 and IPv6 peers in mixed swarms.
+It uses very little memory, is (subjectively) fast and handles both IPv4 and IPv6 peers in separate swarms.

-It registers itself as `optmem` with the chihaya `store`.

 [chihaya]: https://github.com/chihaya/chihaya